-Significance was assessed using a permutation test, where the LSA similarity matrix rows and columns were randomly shuffled and correlated with the face recognition similarity matrix.
-This shuffling was repeated 100000 times to create a null distribution for the null hypothesis that there is no relationship between narrative similarity and face recognition similarity.
+Significance was assessed using a permutation test, where the rows and columns of the LSA matrix were randomly shuffled and then correlated with the face recognition overlap matrix.
+This shuffling was repeated 100000 times to create a null distribution for the null hypothesis that there is no relationship between narrative overlap and face recognition overlap.
 A Bonferroni-Holm correction (Holm, 1979) was also then applied to correct for familywise error.
 We were not aware of this approach at the time of pre-registration.
-However, it provides an alternative approach to explore how qualitative similarities in conceptual knowledge might be correlated with qualitative similarities in face recognition.
+However, it provides an alternative approach to explore how overlap in conceptual knowledge might be correlated with overlap in face recognition.

 Results